FlyGoat/RyzenAdj/README.md

 Based on: [FlyGoat/ryzen_nb_smu](https://github.com/flygoat/ryzen_nb_smu)

-Thanks a lot to "JustSkill" for his Amazing GUI interface!

-Also, you can choose [le.storm1er/ryzen-controller](https://gitlab.com/le.storm1er/ryzen-controller) as a alternative GUI interface.
+RyzenAdjUI_WPF by "JustSkill" is no longer maintained, for GUI please see [le.storm1er/ryzen-controller](https://gitlab.com/le.storm1er/ryzen-controller).

 ## Usage
 The command line interface is identical on both Windows and Unix-Like OS.